 Meeting Date Description Stakeholder Meeting #1 3/13/23 Stakeholder Meeting #1, the Affordable Housing Plan kick off meeting, was held to determine the scope and direction of the Affordable Housing Plan.
 The meeting was attended by representatives from each of the contributing partners.
-Stakeholder Meeting #2 3/29/23 Working Group Meeting #1 was held to identify existing and potential permanent supportive housing activities that could be included in the Affordable Housing Plan.
+Stakeholder Meeting #2 3/29/23 Stakeholder Meeting #2 was held to identify existing and potential permanent supportive housing activities that could be included in the Affordable Housing Plan.
 The meeting was attended by representatives from the City of Sacramento, the County of Sacramento, and SHRA.
 Gaps Analysis Meeting 4/10/23 Sacramento Steps Forward and SHRA met to discuss community needs related to rehousing.
 Sacramento Steps Forward described the forthcoming gaps analysis data and provided information on rehousing in Sacramento.
-Stakeholder Meeting #3 4/11/23 Working Group Meeting #2 was held to identify existing and potential rehousing activities that could be included in the Affordable Housing Plan.
+Stakeholder Meeting #3 4/11/23 Stakeholder Meeting #3 was held to identify existing and potential rehousing activities that could be included in the Affordable Housing Plan.
 The meeting was attended by representatives from the City of Sacramento, the County of Sacramento, and SHRA.
-Stakeholder Meeting #4 4/21/23 Stakeholder meeting #2 was held to provide an overview of the In-Progress Draft AHP and solicit general feedback from the contributing partners.
-Stakeholder Meeting #5 5/31/23 Stakeholder meeting #3 was held to provide an overview of the Draft Final AHP and solicit feedback from the contributing partners.
+Stakeholder Meeting #4 4/21/23 Stakeholder meeting #4 was held to provide an overview of the In-Progress Draft Affordable Housing Plan and solicit general feedback from the contributing partners.
+Stakeholder Meeting #5 5/31/23 Stakeholder meeting #5 was held to provide an overview of the Draft Final Affordable Housing Plan and solicit feedback from the contributing partners.
 Focused Community Meeting #1 6/5/23 A community engagement meeting was held with the Sacramento Area Congregations Together (ACT) to present the Affordable Housing Plan to community members and solicit feedback.
 Focused Community Meeting #2 6/7/23 A community engagement meeting was held with the Sacramento Regional Coalition to End Homelessness to discuss the Affordable Housing Plan and solicit feedback.
-Focused Community Meeting #3 6/9/23 A community engagement meeting was held with the Sacramento Housing Alliance to discuss the Affordable Housing and solicit feedback.
+Focused Community Meeting #3 6/9/23 A community engagement meeting was held with the Sacramento Housing Alliance to discuss the Affordable Housing Plan and solicit feedback.
 Focused Community Meeting #4 6/14/23 A meeting was held with the Sacramento Continuum of Care Board to discuss the Affordable Housing Plan and solicit feedback.
 Focused Community Meeting #5 6/15/23 A meeting was held with the Sacramento City Housing Policy Committee to discuss the Affordable Housing Plan and solicit feedback.
 SHRA Commission Meeting #1 6/21/23 A meeting was held with the SHRA Commission to discuss the Affordable Housing Plan and solicit feedback.
 Focused Community Meeting #6 6/23/23 A meeting was held with the Sacramento Steps Forward Person's with Lived Experience (PLE) Cohort to discuss the Affordable Housing Plan and solicit feedback.
 City Council Meeting #1 7/25/23 Environmental Science Associates and SHRA gave a presentation at City Council, describing the in-progress content of the Affordable Housing Plan.
 Feedback from City Council and community members was collected.
 Board of Supervisors Meeting #1 7/25/23 Environmental Science Associates and SHRA gave a presentation at the Board of Supervisors, describing the in-progress content of the Affordable Housing Plan.
 Feedback from Board of Supervisors and community members was collected.
-SHRA Commission Meeting #2 TBD Meeting description to be provided after the meeting has occurred Board of Supervisors Meeting #2 TBD Meeting description to be provided after the meeting has occurred City Council Meeting #2 TBD Meeting description to be provided after the meeting has occurred
+SHRA Commission Meeting #2 10/18/23 The Affordable Housing Plan was presented to the SHRA Commission for approval.
+Board of Supervisors Meeting #2 10/24/23 The Affordable Housing Plan was presented to the Board of Supervisors for approval.
+City Council Meeting #2 10/24/23 The Affordable Housing Plan was presented to City Council for approval.